 "I see Claire has been making you over," he chuckled then took my hands and spread my arms wide.
 "You look like a true horsewoman!"

 "Thank you," I smiled at his compliment.
-Having his support gave me some relief from all the anxiety I was feeling and I wondered how he always managed to say the right thing to lift my spirits.
+Having his support gave me some relief from all the worry I was feeling and I wondered how he always managed to say the right thing to lift my spirits.

 My mother and father wished us a good ride and suggested a time that we should be home by.
 Gavin bowed to each and held the door for me and Philippe before stepping out behind us.
 The horses were tethered to the porch and Philippe immediately gathered his reins and climbed into the saddle.
 Gavin loosened my horse and led her a few paces away before waving me over.